Regulatory Compliance and Reporting

-All companies, regardless of what sector or scale, must obey the laws and regulations as a part of the country’s operations.
-Regulatory compliance and reporting have to do with a set of guidelines that an organization is required to follow in accordance with the law.
-This is considered as one of the most critical responsibilities of a compliance officer – to include reports on corporate compliance.
+Regardless of sector or scale, all companies must obey the laws and regulations of the country’s operations.
+Regulatory compliance and reporting have to do with a set of guidelines that an organization must follow in accordance with the law.
+This is considered one of a compliance officer's most critical responsibilities–including reports on corporate compliance.

-The compliance report documents show a company's adherence to a specific business regulation.
-There are government sectors and agencies in the UAE that are in charge of inspecting and ensuring that a company's enforcement is in accordance with its corporate goals, risk management plans, and the country's laws and regulations.
+The compliance report documents show a company's adherence to specific business regulations.
+In addition, some government sectors and agencies in the UAE inspect and ensure that a company's enforcement is in accordance with its corporate goals, risk management plans, and the country's laws and regulations.

-Through the regulatory compliance and reporting in the UAE, it ensures that all companies are upholding all the country's laws and regulations - no one is excluded.
+The regulatory compliance and reporting in the UAE ensure that all companies uphold all the country's laws and regulations - no one is excluded.

 The Economic Substance Regulations are enacted in accordance with the global norm established by the Organization for Economic Cooperation and Development ("OECD") Forum on Harmful Tax Practices, which allows companies engaging in geographically mobile business activities to have significant operations in a jurisdiction.

-ESR notifications must be submitted within six months of the Licensee's financial year-end, according to the Economic Substance Regulations.
+According to the Economic Substance Regulations, ESR notifications must be submitted within six months of the Licensee's financial year-end.

 Within twelve months of the end of the financial year, all ESR Reports must be submitted.

 The guidelines for Country-by-Country Reporting (CbCR) are based on the Organization for Economic Cooperation and Development's (OECD) CbCR guidance.
-CbCR is designed for UAE-based businesses that are part of a multinational community that consists of two or more enterprises that are tax residents in various jurisdictions and have combined sales equal to or exceeding UAE Dirhams (“AED”) 3,150,000,000 in the previous financial year.
+It is intended for UAE-based companies that are part of multinational groups that are tax residents in different jurisdictions and have combined sales of at least 3,150,000,000 UAE Dirhams in the previous financial year.

 The CbC report should be sent within 12 months of the end of the MNE Group's reporting year.

 The Ultimate Beneficial Owner's (UBO) goals include keeping the UAE's economic status in line with international standards.
-Its goal is to create an effective regulatory structure and procedure for beneficial owner data, as well as to regulate minimum obligations in disclosure of Beneficial Owners, Shareholders, Partners, and Nominee Board Members.
+Its purpose is to create an effective regulatory structure and procedure for beneficial owner data and regulate minimum obligations in the disclosure of Beneficial Owners, Shareholders, Partners, and Nominee Board Members.